-31st World Congress on Controversies in Obstetrics, Gynecology and Infertility (COGI) Vienna, Austria, will submit application for accreditation by the European Accreditation Council for Continuing Medical Education (EACCME®).
+31st World Congress on Controversies in Obstetrics, Gynecology and Infertility (COGI) Vienna, Austria, has submitted application for accreditation by the European Accreditation Council for Continuing Medical Education (EACCME®).

 Each medical specialist should claim only those credits that he/she actually spent in the educational activity.

 The EACCME® is an institution of the European Union of Medical Specialists (UEMS), www.uems.eu.

 The CME accreditation is valid for the main congress program only and does not cover the company-sponsored symposia.

 You will be able to claim your CME points and certificate after the congress.

 Please note that CME points cannot be claimed for sessions viewed online after the last day of the congress.
 Points are only accredited for sessions attended during the congress dates (November 23-25, 2023).

 For the Italian participants